What Lymphohistiocytoid Mesothelioma?

-But for this disease subtype, cellular studies and visual presentation of pleural-tissue changes are not usually enough to make a firm diagnosis.
-For a definitive diagnosis, an immunohistochemical panel of antibodies for pathological staining is mandatory so that tumors can be differentiated from others that are similar.
+In this type of mesothelioma, histological studies and visual presentation of pleural-tissue changes are not usually enough to make a firm diagnosis.
+For a definitive diagnosis of lymphohistiocytoid mesothelioma, an immunohistochemical panel of antibodies for pathological staining is mandatory so that tumors can be differentiated from others that are similar.

 In immunohistochemistry, pathologists add antibodies to tumor tissue and look for positive reactions in the tissue proteins.
 Each cancer has certain positive markers.
 Seeing them under a microscope can help make a more accurate diagnosis.